Trefilan / Trevilan / Trefilar / Trêvilan / Trêfilar

 INFORMATION

-Church/Chapel: Parish Church of St. Hilary [originally from the old church]
+Church / Chapel Name: Parish Church of St. Hilary [originally from the old church]

-Church Patron Saints: St. Hilary of Poitiers
+Church Patron Saint(s): St. Hilary of Poitiers

-Church Location: Trefilan, Lampeter SA48 8QZ, UK
+Church Address: Trefilan, Lampeter SA48 8QZ, UK

 Directions to Site: Located off the B4337, 11 km NNW of Lampeter, 25-30 km SSW of Aberystwyth